ccxt/ccxt/wiki/Manual.md

 - `NetworkError`
 - `ExchangeError`

-Which collect multiple different specific exception subclasses, as explained below.
+They also have more specific sub-type exceptions, as explained below.

 ### NetworkError

 A `NetworkError` is mostly a temporary unavailability situation, that could be caused by any unexpected factor, including maintenance, internet connectivitiy issues, DDoS protections, and temporary bans.
 This error is a root of all exceptions sub-groups, that can reappear or disappear upon a later retry or upon a retry from a different location (without need to change parameters in the request).
 Such network-related exceptions are time-dependent and re-trying the request later might be enough, but if the error still happens, then it may indicate some persistent problem with the exchange or with your connection.

-It has the following subclasses:
+`NetworkError` has the following sub-types: `DDoSProtection`, `RequestTimeout`, `ExchangeNotAvailable`, `InvalidNonce`.

 #### DDoSProtection

-This exception is thrown in cases when cloud/hosting services (Cloudflare, Incapsula or etc..) limits reqeusts from user/region/location or when the exchange API restricts user because of making too frequent requests.
+This exception is thrown in cases when cloud/hosting services (Cloudflare, Incapsula or etc..) limits reqeusts from user/region/location or when the exchange API restricts user because of making abnormal requests.
+This exception also contains specific sub-type exception `RateLimitExceeded`, which directly means that user makes much frequent requests than tolerated by exchange API engine.

 #### RequestTimeout